sgatewood/resume/rendered/resume.md

 #### **[This Resume](https://github.com/sgatewood/resume)**
 February 2022
 - I didn't have Microsoft Word anymore, so I wrote this in YAML and rendered it into the document you are reading. :-)
+- This was just more fun than LaTeX

 #### **Capstone Research**
 Fall 2019 - Spring 2020